Fort Chambray

 Fort Chambray or Fort Chambrai (Forti Xambrè) is a bastioned fort located in the precincts of Għajnsielem, on the island of Gozo, Malta.
 It was built in the mid-18th century by the Order of Saint John, in an area known as Ras it-Tafal, between the port of Mġarr and Xatt l-Aħmar.
 The fort was meant to be the citadel of a new city which was to replace the Cittadella as the island's capital, but this plan never materialized.

-The fort saw use during the French invasion of Malta in 1798, and it was subsequently used as a military hospital and mental institution.
+The fort saw use during the French invasion of Malta in 1798, and was subsequently used as a military hospital and mental institution.
 The fort is currently being restored and redeveloped as a luxury accommodation.